- Visitors are always welcome

 - Work sessions, either to work on the meetinghouse (church building) or grounds or to work together on a project such as making blankets to give to the needy or putting together kits of basic supplies for refugees

 Quakers on the Web

-The online encyclopedia known as the Wikipedia provides an entry on Quakers that is a useful starting place for exploring Quakerism as a whole.
+The online encyclopedia Wikipedia provides an entry on Quakers that is a useful starting place for exploring Quakerism as a whole.